The Best Baby Toothpaste

-By: Dr Peter, Pediatric dentist and owner at VK Pediatric Dentistry, in Arlington, VA.
+By: Dr Peter, pediatric dentist and owner at VK Pediatric Dentistry, in Arlington, VA.

 As soon as you see your child’s first tooth, you should be using a toothpaste with fluoride.
 There are many infant toothpastes/training toothpastes that are okay for learning, but once a child has teeth we recommend toothpaste with fluoride to help strengthen and protect the enamel of those teeth.
 Generally, children start getting teeth around 6-12 months of age.
+Anything with an ADA stamp of approval is a safe bet, as they have been vetted by the American Dental Association and don't contain additional harmful additives and flavorings (like sugar) that can actually be detrimental to teeth.

 How Much Toothpaste Should I Use?